opeik/tekken-handbook/Basics/Movement.md

 Left and right are relative to your character, for example: if you're facing right, sidestep left would be into the background.

-### Caveats

 {% include video.html url="SpottedQuarterlyColt" class="float-left float-figure"
 description="Back dashing is dangerous against lows such as the Hellsweep;
 however, it is vulnerable to sidewalk left" %}
+### Caveats

-Unlike back dashing, you are unable to block during a sidestep.
+Unlike back dashing, can't block during a sidestep.
 This vulnerability is an apparent distinction to make.
-Sidestepping carries far more risk than back dashing but has a higher chance to cause an attack to whiff since you're moving laterally.
+Sidestepping carries far more risk than back dashing but has a higher chance to cause an attack to whiff.
 Despite not being able to block, you're not as vulnerable as it appears.
 A surprising amount of attacks have little tracking.
 A short sidestep cancelled into blocking allows you to make attacks whiff while being relatively low risk.